Skip to main content

 • Do not approach unfamiliar dogs

-• Do not extend open hand
+• Do not extend an open hand

 Service visits/visiting an unfamiliar house or dwelling